fbaierl/scalajs-i18n-rx/readme.md

 With **scalajs-i18n-rx** one can:

 - Load and combine PO files ([The format of PO files](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html))
-- Create automatically updating, localized dom elements
+- Create automatically updating, localized DOM elements
 - Change the language of an entire web app with one line of code during runtime

 ## Basic Usage